envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/client-traffic-policy.md

 ---
-title: "ClientTrafficPolicy "
+title: 'ClientTrafficPolicy '
 ---

 ## Overview

 This design document introduces the `ClientTrafficPolicy` API allowing system administrators to configure the behavior for how the Envoy Proxy server behaves with downstream clients.

 ## Goals

 * Add an API definition to hold settings for configuring behavior of the connection between the downstream client and Envoy Proxy listener.

 ## Non Goals